Mary Landrieu: Same-sex marriage

 Landrieu personally supports same-sex marriage, but defended the state's constitutional ban on the grounds that a majority of Louisianans voted for it.

 Personal life

 Landrieu and her husband, attorney Frank Snellings, have two children, Connor and Mary Shannon, and one grandson, Maddox.
 In December 2014 Frank was the subject of an article in The Irish Times, having rediscovered his Irish family 44 years after he was adopted in Ireland by the Snellings family from Louisiana.

+Honors and recognition

+Landrieu was recognized by the Order Sons of Italy in America as the first woman of Italian-American heritage to become a US senator.